Day 1: Belize City / Chan Chich Lodge

 A scenic drive along the famous Hummingbird Highway brings us to the town of Placencia.
 Here, a private motorboat whisks us to Hatchet Caye, one of the hundreds of cayes, or small islets that lie off the coast of Belize.
 This marine island reserve is located on the Mesoamerican Barrier Reef, the second longest in the world after Australia's, and is surrounded by diverse mangrove islands, tidal seagrass flats, and warm, crystal-clear water.
 Located just outside the Belize Barrier Reef Reserve System, a UNESCO World Heritage Site, Hatchet Caye provides us easy access for exploring this world wonder.

-After we check in to our laid-back beach resort, an idyllic spot that invites relaxing and exploring, the afternoon holds our first opportunity for snorkeling.
+After we check in to our laid-back beach resort, an idyllic spot that invites relaxing and exploring, the afternoon holds our first opportunity for snorkelling.
 Explore a patch reef from the beach to discover an intricate undersea world harboring some 500 species of brilliant fish, numerous corals and sponges, delicate sea fans, bright anemones and spiky sea urchins.
 In this magical realm beneath the transparent waters, we may also see manta rays, dolphins and sea turtles swimming alongside us.
 In the evening, unwind and enjoy dinner on the beach before we take to the sea for stargazing under a dark Belizean sky—a serene private cruise with a captain who shares the mysteries of star navigation and helps pinpoint the constellations.

 Day 8: Carrie Bow Cay

 This morning we travel by boat to Carrie Bow Cay (some cays are spelled without the 'e' on the end), a tiny island outpost that is the site of a Smithsonian field research station.
 Scientists from the National Museum of Natural History and their collaborators travel here to conduct research on the biology, ecology and geology of coral reef ecosystems.
 The location of Carrie Bow Cay allows immediate access to reef environments, seagrass habitats and mangrove islands.
-We’ll explore the surrounding area, part of the South Water Caye Marine Reserve, by boat and optional snorkeling to view the vibrant marine life.
+We’ll explore the surrounding area, part of the South Water Caye Marine Reserve, by boat and optional snorkelling to view the vibrant marine life.

 Returning to Hatchet Caye in the afternoon, we have time to relax and absorb the languid island atmosphere before dinner.
-After dark, an optional night snorkel may reveal manatees, dolphins, turtles, sting rays and a variety of other fascinating undersea life.
+After dark, an optional night snorkel may reveal manatees, dolphins, turtles, stingrays and a variety of other fascinating undersea life.
 Our farewell dinner is a festive occasion, accompanied by the traditional music of the local Garifuna people, known for its heavy percussion.
 Drums made from hollowed-out local hardwood add an exciting element to the performance.

 Day 9: Belize City / Depart